INFORMSJoC/2023.0016/README.md

 # Code Repository for Computational Framework for Target Tracking Information Fusion Problems
-This code repository is for the Computational Framework for Target Tracking Information Fusion Problems.
+This code repository is for the Computational Framework for Target Tracking Information Fusion Problems by T. Yang, J. Liu, T. Faiz, C. Vogiatzis, and Md.
+Noor-E-Alam.
 All the data and code used in the paper will be provided in both Jupiter Notebook and Python format.
 Linear programming presented in the paper is solved by Gurobi.
 Users may be able to reproduce all the results presented in the paper and perform further testing by following the instructions.

 Link to the paper: